-Syfe is a relative newcomer in the world of robo advisors, but it has quickly become one of the most popular ones, thanks to its straightforward interface, affordable fees and no minimum investment.
+Syfe has quickly become one of the most popular robo advisors thanks to its straightforward interface, affordable fees and no minimum investment.

 For beginners who are just testing the waters or those without much cash, Syfe is a relatively accessible option.